Archive for the ‘Garforth’ Category

 Garforth Historical Society

 Garforth, on the east of Leeds, has grown considerably in the post WW2 period and has had for many years a vibrant Historical Society.
 I was first introduced to the society by the former secretary Ron Sudderdean.
-Over the last few years I have given talks about Parlington on at least three occasions, each time offering new discoveries.
-Well today whilst looking at my site stats on Google Webmasters Tools I discovered that a link to the Parlington History Site was coming from Garforth Historical Society this is a new venture for them I’m sure, I hope they can publish much of their collection in time, meanwhile drop by and view the site, don’t forget to bookmark it!
+Over the last few years I have given talks about Parlington on at least three occasions, each time offering new discoveries.… Read the full article

 Lost Circular Polaroid Filter

-If you enjoy the walk along Parlington Lane, from the junction with the old Great North Road in Aberford, west under the Light Arch, along and behind, the Dark Arch, or if you are unafraid of spooks, through the mud inside the arch; then past the Gamekeeper’s Cottage and along past the two Staithes Cottages, and down the hill to Throstle Nest.
-You will generally be looking at the landscape and features as points of interest.
-If however your gaze catches the glint of glass in the grass!
-It may be a circular polaroid photographic filter [67mm ᴓ]dropped inadvertently by a friend of mine during a walk this last weekend.
-If you are lucky to make such a find, he will be eternally grateful should you return it to him!
-Just let me know and I will do the rest.
+If you enjoy the walk along Parlington Lane, from the junction with the old Great North Road in Aberford, west under the Light Arch, along and behind, the Dark Arch, or if you are unafraid of spooks, through the mud inside the arch; then past the Gamekeeper’s Cottage and along past the two Staithes Cottages, and down the hill to Throstle Nest.… Read the full article

 Reflecting on the Past